A TWO-WEEK, MUSICAL THEATRE AND VOICE WORKSHOP FOR YOUNG SINGERS, ACTORS AND DANCERS FROM ACROSS THE TRIANGLE

 In short, each young performer works to become a triple-threat, a singer, dancer and actor.

-This unique program is co-directed by former UNC Department of Music voice professor, Nicole Sonbert and Sean Grier, co-director of choral activity at Durham School of the Arts (see Staff Biographies).
+This unique program is directed by Sean Grier, co-director of choral activity at Durham School of the Arts, assisted by a team of voice, chorus and dance teachers (see Staff Biographies).
 Students and parents from past years speak of the sense of family, trust and community that is created, which allows for exploration and artistic risk-taking in a supportive environment, while also marveling at the level of professionalism and performance standard that is achieved each year.

 The heart of the program is voice and singing; teaching young singers how to focus on the story and emotion within a song, learning how to deliver a performance that connects deeply and authentically with the performer and their audience.
 Students work in small ensemble groups and perform in solo masterclasses during which they receive feedback from their voice teachers.
-Each singer also takes private voice classes with either Nicole Sonbert of Lindsey Hayek (see Staff Biographies) when they work on a song together that has been chosen individually for that singer.
+Each singer also takes private voice classes when they work on a song together that has been chosen individually for that singer.
 This is an opportunity for more experienced singers to attain new heights of achievement and vocal training, while new singers can begin to learn the basics of vocal technique.
 It is a chance to experience the joy of music and performance, sometimes for the first time.

 See scenes from Summer Glee 2013